nus-cs2103-AY2122S2/tp/docs/team/sibinhho99-nus.md

 title: Si Binh's Project Portfolio Page
 ---
 # Overview
-MedBook is a health monitoring system for healthcare professionals that simplifies tracking a patient’s medical details and scheduling appointments.
-MedBook delivers a seamless workflow for doctors and healthcare professionals to search for or update patients' medical information, billing and appointments through a simple and easy-to-use platform.
+MedBook is a health monitoring system for healthcare professionals that simplifies tracking a patient’s information.
+MedBook delivers a seamless workflow for doctors and healthcare professionals to search for or update patients' emergency contacts, medical information and visits through a simple and easy-to-use platform.
 # Summary of Contributions
 ## Code Contributed: to be added soon
 ## Enhancements Implemented: to be added soon